 How to Make Tempeh Bolognese

-Then add the tempeh back in, along with a can of crushed tomatoes, and simmer the mixture for 20 minutes.
-While that happens, boil a box of pasta.
-Finally, combine the pasta with the ragu as well as some of the starchy pasta-cooking water.
+- While the sauce simmers, boil a box of pasta.
+Finally, combine the pasta with the ragù as well as some of the starchy pasta-cooking water.

 A Few Words About Tempeh